gilbsgilbs/LocationIndicatorWhitelist/README.md

   - Systemizing whitelisted apps
   - `com.android.systemui.statusbar.phone.PhoneStatusBarPolicy` => `onLocationActiveChanged`
   - a combination of all those
 - UI is clunky but simple and straight to the point.
-It lacks a search feature though.

 ### Contributing